Featured image for SUMP Famagusta

 Our contribution

-In order to move towards a more sustainable mobility model, the Ministry of Transport (with partial financial support from the EU) has commissioned MIC-HUB and A.L.A.
+In order to move towards a more sustainable mobility model, the Ministry of Transport (with partial funding from the EU) has commissioned MIC-HUB and A.L.A.
 Planning Partnership Consultancy LLC to develop the SUMP as a tool to define measures to reduce car dependency.

-The SUMP proposes an integrated approach towards a balanced development of all transport systems, with the simultaneous development of alternative modes of transport.
+The SUMP proposed an integrated approach towards a balanced development of all transport systems, with the simultaneous development of alternative modes of transport.

-In line with EU targets, the SUMP’s high-level objectives focus on:
+In line with EU targets, the SUMP’s high-level objectives focused on:

 • Sustainability: a more sustainable public transport system;